Skip to main content

 Poll Finalization

 As a coordinator, first you need to merge signups and messages (votes).
-Messages are stored in a queue so when the poll is over, the coordinator needs to create the tree from the queue (AccQueue).
+Messages are stored in a queue so when the poll is over, the coordinator needs to create the merkle tree from the queue (AccQueue).
 This optimization is needed to reduce gas cost for voters.
-Then coordinator generates proofs for the message processing, and tally calculations.
+Then the coordinator generates proofs for the message processing, and tally calculations.
 This allows to publish the poll results on-chain and then everyone can verify the results when the poll is over.
 You run a merge with:

 pnpm merge:[network] --poll [poll-id]